Nando off the mark

 2000 - David Thompson was sold to Coventry City for £3m, after five goals in 56 reds games.
 He stayed at Highfield Road for two years before joining Blackburn Rovers for just £1.5m, netting sixteen times in 72 outings for the Sky Blues.

-2012 – Italian midfielder Alberto Aquilani was sold to Fiorentina.
+2012 – Italian midfielder Alberto Aquilani joined Fiorentina on a free transfer.
 He had signed from Roma for an initial fee of €20m in August 2009.
 He struck twice in 28 reds games, having struggled with injuries and illness in his first campaign at Anfield, spending the next two seasons on loan at Juventus and then AC Milan.

 Djimi’s first game